Cymations/Demo/README.md

 # Agile
-Course material learning Agile concepts
+Content for demonstrating Agile and DevOps concepts